mswift42/colorful/README.md

 ColorPalettes can be generated from predefined palettes, like Soft or Warm, or by supplying the values for saturation and lightness, custom made.

+# Usage

+Predefined Color Palettes can be constructed by supplying the number of distant colors.

+To create a SoftPalette with 7 colors, call:

+    SoftPalette sp = new SoftPalette(7);

+The color list can be accessed with:

+    sp.colors